Oulton Week Sailing Instructions

 For an average lap race, the finish line is the same as the start line and you finish between the distance marks.

-This is the large passenger-carrying boat that is hard to miss but you must try to avoid her with room to spare because she is tricky to manoeuvre and the local by-laws say she has right-of-way.
+The Waveney Princess this is the large passenger-carrying boat that is hard to miss but you must try to avoid her with room to spare because she is tricky to manoeuvre and the local by-laws say she has right-of-way!